ELELAB/pyinteraph/README.md

 # PyInteraph

+IMPORTANT: WE HAVE A BRANDNEW VERSION OF PYINTERAPH, PYINTERAPH2 available here: https://github.com/ELELAB/pyinteraph2

 PyInteraph is a software suite designed to identify intramolecular interactions from protein ensembles and join them in a graph representation, which can be used to identify pathways of structural communication.
 It includes Python and C libraries and